saivachandran/kubernetes-learn/kubernets-theory.md

 DaemonSet.
 A DaemonSet ensures that all (or some) Nodes run a copy of a Pod.
 As nodes are added to the cluster, Pods are added to them.
 As nodes are removed from the cluster, those Pods are garbage collected. running a cluster storage daemon, such as glusterd , ceph , on each node.

+# what is minikube and kubectl how to set up

+     in a production setup we go with multmaster and multi worker node with kubeadm

+     in a test local enviroment we go with minikube

+     minikube is a single node cluster both master process and worker process run on single node, node docker container runtime pre installed.

+# kubectl

+   kubectl is a commandline tool interact with kubernetes cluster create and delete,update manage pods